jlhawn/dockramp/README.md

   Builds will no longer wait to begin while your client uploads a (sometimes large) context directory to the Docker daemon.
 In **Dockramp**, files and directories are only transfered when they need to be: on a `COPY` or `EXTRACT` instruction.
-You'll notice that builds start much faster then they ever would have using `docker build`.
+You'll notice that builds start much faster than they ever would have using `docker build`.

 - **Efficient layering and caching**